Should You Dine at MIL Restaurant in Sacred Valley Peru?

 How to get to Mil restaurant.

 Private transportation needs to be arranged for the 31 miles (50km) from Cusco city center.
 There is no public transportation in the Sacred Valley and local buses do not go to tourist spots.
 I supposed you could rent a car if you have the nerve to drive around Cusco.
 But I don't.
 Once you get out of the city, the 2-lane road is paved until you turn onto a dirt road for the last few miles to Mil, overlooking the largest Moray sinkhole.
-The route is not well marked so you're advised to study, if not pore over a map, then commit to memory as if you were preparing for an SAT test.
+The route is not well marked so you're advised to study, if not pour over a map, then commit to memory as if you were preparing for an SAT test.
 Relying on GPS or a tiny map on your phone is risky.
 While it could be cause for alarm to get lost, missing the meal would be a greater tragedy.

 It's a 2 hour drive from Cusco each way.
 The roads are not fast and it's easy to get bogged down behind slower moving vehicles.
 You'll know you're getting close when you see herds of tourists on ATVs creeping along the dusty dirt road, blocking traffic. (that's another topic for discussion!)
 There's plenty of parking outside the restaurant but there's no place for drivers (or guides) to "hang out" while you escape the world for 3 hours.
 Yes 3 hours is the average time it takes to complete the meal.
 The village of Moray is 10-15 minutes away and this is probably the best place for drivers to wait.